Geometric Structures on the Cochains of a Manifold: Applications to Surfaces

 The chain $\alpha$ from $Q$ to $Q'$ is a cycle.
-Since $\alpha$ is homologous to the cycle made up of chains from $Q$ to $P$, $P$ to $P'$ and $P'$ to $Q'$, and since the first and third project to the same chains on $K$, we have that
+Since is homologous to the cycle made up of chains from $Q$ to $P$, $P$ to $P'$ and $P'$ to $Q'$, and since the first and third push forward to the same chains on $K$, we have that